pennyl67/openminted-guidelines/the_omtd-share_metadata_schema.md

 * the _**resources**_, further classified into:
   * _**corpora**_, i.e. datasets of text documents - mainly scholarly publications in OMTD-SHARE
-  * _**lexical/conceptual resources**_, including lexica, ontologies, term lists, gazetteers etc., but also tagsets and annotation schemas, which are used for annotating corpora
+  * _**lexical/conceptual resources**_, including lexica, ontologies, term lists, gazetteers etc., but also tagsets and annotation schemas, which are used for annotating corpora - hence also called _**annotation resources **_in the OpenMinTeD context
   * _**language descriptions**_, which mainly refer to computational grammars and machine learning and statistical _**models**_[^2],
   * software _**components**_, pieces of software, tools offered as locally executable codes or as web services, wrapped in a workflow or as standalone end-to-end applications, and, finally,
   * _**publications**_, which constitute a peculiar resource type, as they are viewed in OpenMinTeD only in a collective form, as a "corpus",